Cowes Floating Bridge

-The Cowes Floating Bridge is a vehicular chain ferry which crosses the River Medina on the Isle of Wight, off the south coast of England.
-The ferry crosses the tidal river from East Cowes to Cowes.
+The Cowes Floating Bridge is a vehicular chain ferry that crosses the River Medina on the Isle of Wight, off the south coast of England.
+The ferry crosses the tidal river from East Cowes to Cowes, and remains the only way to cross the River Medina between the towns without taking a ten-mile trip via Newport.

+The ferry currently used is named No. 6, the sixth to be owned by the Isle of Wight Council, and ninth in total.
+It was built in 2017, and can carry up to 20 cars.

+It was installed on 14 May 2017, but the service was suspended by the Maritime and Coastguard Agency after a string of technical issues, and a passenger-only replacement service was provided by a small launch.
+After several months of service suspension and intermittent operation, full service finally resumed early in 2018.
+Since then, it has continued to be plagued with issues, and has become known for its breakdowns and problems.

+History

 The first floating bridge between the two towns was established in 1859 and the crossing is one of the few remaining that has not been replaced by a physical bridge.
 The service is owned and operated by the Isle of Wight Council, which has run it since 1901.
 Prior to ownership by the local authority the service was run by The Floating Bridge Company and The Steam Packet Company (Red Funnel).
-The ferry currently used is named No. 6, the sixth to be owned by the Isle of Wight Council, and ninth in total.
-It was built in 2017 and can carry up to 20 cars.
-The Cowes floating bridge remains the only way to cross the River Medina between the towns without taking a ten-mile trip via Newport.
-The current vessel was installed on 14 May 2017, but after a string of technical issues the service was suspended by the Maritime and Coastguard Agency, and a passenger-only replacement service provided by a small launch.
-After several months of service suspension and intermittent operation, full service finally resumed early in 2018.

-History

 Before any kind of floating bridge existed, a rowing boat ferry operated between Cowes and East Cowes transporting pedestrians only.
 This service was owned and operated by the Roberton family from 1720 to 1859.
 From 1842 carriages and animals could be transported across using a pontoon which was winched across under horse power.
 In 1859 the Floating Bridge Company was formed and bought the ferry rights.
 From 24 November 1859 the first steamboat was used, built on the River Itchen in Southampton.
 In 1868 the ferry was bought by The Steam Packet Company (which now trades as Red Funnel), and bought a new ferry for the service in 1882.
 This was used regularly until 1896 when it was used only as a spare when a new ferry was purchased.